[HISTORY: Adopted by the Town Council of the Town of Agawam 5-8-2020 by Ord. No. TOR-2020-2. Amendments noted where applicable.]

-To file a completed application and any required plans for a permit for repair or rehabilitation of the building or structure and a schedule indicating a completion date for such work or its various phases.
+To file a completed application with the Inspectional Services Department and any required plans for a permit for repair or rehabilitation of the building or structure and a schedule indicating a completion date for such work or its various phases.
 All work performed pursuant to this subsection shall be completed within 90 days of the date the order is received unless the enforcing officer permits a greater amount of time.
 However, the enforcement officer shall not allow more than 180 days from the date the order was received.

-To file a completed application and any required plans for a permit for demolition of the building or structure and a schedule indicating a completion date for such work in its various phases.
+To file a completed application with the Inspectional Services Department and any required plans for a permit for demolition of the building or structure and a schedule indicating a completion date for such work in its various phases.
 All work performed pursuant to this subsection shall be completed within 90 days of the date the order is received unless the enforcing officer permits a greater amount of time.
 However, the enforcement officer shall not allow more than 180 days from the date the order was received.

 To take any action that the enforcement officer deems necessary to correct the violations of this section in order to assist the Town of Agawam in protecting the public health, safety and welfare.